focusmatic/dattss-linuxstats/README.md

 Configuration
 -------------
-Retrieve your authentication key on on DaTtSs website and install this node application on your servers:
+Retrieve your authentication key on on DaTtSs website and install this NodeJS application on your servers:

 `DATTS_AUTH_KEY=<yout auth key> SERVER_NAME=<server name> node app.js`

 Once launched you'll see the statistics on DaTtSs' dashboard displayed as:
--<server name>.cpuload (in percent)
+- <server name>.cpuload (in percent)
--<server name>.memoryload (in percent)
+- <server name>.memoryload (in percent)
--<server name>.diskload (in percent)
+- <server name>.diskload (the biggest partition in percent)

-*INFO:* The disk monitored is the biggest one